apelegri/wechat-mini-program-wiki/README.md

  **Comments:**
 After page registration, the framework triggers the **onLoad** function that load the page and call the **onShow** function.
 The first time the page displays, the **onUnload** function is fired and the view is rendered with **onReady** function.
-The **onHide** function is triggered when the mini-program  runs in the background or jumps to another page.
+The **onHide** function is triggered when the mini-program jumps to another page.
 The **onShow** function is triggered when the MP has a background entry into the foreground or recover the page.

  By using the redirect method, `wx.redirectTo()` close the current page to return to the previous page with `wx.navigateBack()`, **onShow** function triggers **onUnload** function.